 Halogens are nonmetals.
-At room temperature, fluorine and chlorine are gases and bromine is a liquid.
-Iodine and astatine are solids.
+At room temperature, fluorine and chlorine are gases, bromine is a liquid and Iodine and astatine are solids.
 Halogens are very reactive, the reactivity decreases from fluorine to astatine.
-Halogens do not exist in the elemental form in nature.
+Halogens do not exist in elemental form in nature.
 Astatine isotopes are radioactive with short half-lives.

 We will look at some of the physical and chemical properties of Halogens.

 - The group of halogens is the only periodic table group that contains elements in all three familiar states of matter at standard temperature and pressure

 - Fluorine (F) is a pale yellow gas